 - (Optional) Set filters under Device Targeting, as needed.

 - In the Evaluation Code area, enter a script for the worklet you are creating.
-For example worklets, click the Worklet Library link directly in the console.
+For example worklets, click the Community Worklets link directly in the console.
+For Automox Verified Worklets, see our Worklet Catalog.

 Note: If you switch to a different OS, the code fields are automatically cleared.